Donald Trump sexual misconduct allegations: Summer Zervos (2007)

 Summer Zervos was a contestant on the fifth season of The Apprentice, which filmed in 2005 and aired in 2006.
 (Note: The Associated Press interviewed more than 20 people who had worked on The Apprentice television show for an article.
 The group included contestants, editors and crew members who described commonly hearing offensive and sexist comments.
 For instance, Trump talked about which women he wanted to have sex with.
 The article stated also that he "rated female contestants by the size of their breasts".)
 Subsequently, she contacted Trump in 2007, about a job after the show's completion, and he invited her to meet him at The Beverly Hills Hotel.
-Zervos has said that Trump was sexually suggestive during their meeting, kissing her open-mouthed, groping her breasts, and thrusting his genitals on her.
+Zervos said that Trump was sexually suggestive during their meeting, kissed her open-mouthed, touched her breasts, and thrust his genitals on her.
 She also said that his behavior was aggressive and not consensual.
 Zervos was represented by attorney Gloria Allred, and later by Beth Wilkinson and Moira Penza, with whom she chose to end the case in 2021.

 John Barry, her cousin and a Trump supporter, has said Zervos talked to her family and friends about Trump, promoting his candidacy and stating how Trump had helped her out in her life.
 Barry said that during the presidential primary campaign, Zervos invited Trump to her restaurant, and he declined.
 In October 2016, the Trump presidential campaign released an email by Zervos, sent to Trump's secretary in April 2016, in which she stated: "I would greatly appreciate reconnecting at this time.
 He will know my intentions are genuine."
 Zervos said she had intended to confront Trump and give him the "opportunity to clear the air".
 On April 21, she sent another email to Trump's assistant which she asked to be forwarded to Trump, in which she stated: "I have been incredibly hurt by our previous interaction."